The Language Services Blog | News & Information

 When To Use MT And Not Human Translation

-There’s no hard and fast rule, just guidelines that we suggest to our clients.
+There’s no hard and fast rule to choosing between machine and human translation, just guidelines that we suggest to our clients.
 Usually, it comes down to factors like volume and visibility of content, source and target language, timescales, and budget.
 Machine translation usually needs a human touch to make sure nothing has linguistically slipped through the net.

 MT is great for large volumes of internal comms, things that aren’t public facing, content that needs to be archived, technical texts (instruction manuals), product reviews, or user-generated content where consumers are only expecting to get a flavor of the text.